MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 **fields_to_headers** - a boolean or string value ("True" or "False") that indicates whether to copy all fields in the input records into the output.

-**exclusion_headers** - a list of field names not to put in the output data when the "fields_to_headers" field is True.
+**exclusion_headers** - a list of field names not to put into the output data when the "fields_to_headers" field is True.

 **optional_headers** - a list of field names that will be copied into the output if they exist in the record.
 Use "values_to_str" to cast the values to a string.

-**values_to_str** - a boolean or string value ("True" or "False") that makes it so field values are cast to a string type in the output.
+**values_to_str** - a boolean or string value ("True" or "False") that causes field values to be converted into a string type in the output.

 **required** - a boolean or string value ("True" or "False") that indicates if the directive is required.
-If true then errors encounterd will stop the program, but if false a warning will be printed and the directive will either use a default value or be skipped.
+If true, then errors encountered will stop the program.
+If false, a warning will be printed and the directive will either use a default value or be skipped.

 **default** - a string value to default to if the directive cannot be built and is not required.
-You can put the value between double quotes if it is difficult to get certain sequences in the table software used to construct the directive.
+If getting specific sequences in the table software used to construct the directive is difficult, you can put the value between double quotes.
 Ex. " " will be a single space and "asdf" will be asdf.

 section Directives
 ~~~~~~~~~~~~~~~~~~
-When you need a more complex structure than is available through the other directives,
+When you need a more complex structure than is available through the other directives
-or if you need to specify the entire table at once the section type directive is
+or if you need to specify the entire table at once, the section type directive is
 what you need.
 It only has the "code" and "import" fields because you have to supply
 Python code to tell MESSES how to build the section.
 One quirk of the directive is
 that you do still have to specify a record name for the directive, but it is ignored